Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Discussion and conclusions

 \section{Discussion and conclusions}

-The results above have shown clear evidence for rapid intermediate-range ordering across the Widom line in supercooled Te, but details of this ordering remain to be discussed.
+The results above have shown clear evidence for rapid intermediate-range ordering across the thermodynamic response maxima in supercooled Te, but details of this ordering remain to be discussed.
 Here we propose that bond-orientational order plays a crucial role.
-The pre-peak in Fig.~\ref{fig:Te_raw_scan1}a, centered around $Q_{pp} = 1.4$ \AA$^{-1}$, signals the presence of some structure on the order of $2\pi / Q_{pp} = 4.5$ \AA.
+The pre-peak, centered around $Q_{pp} = 1.4$ \AA$^{-1}$, signals the presence of some structure on the order of $2\pi / Q_{pp} = 4.5$ \AA.
 In the crystal, this corresponds to the distance between next-nearest neighbors within a chain (i.e., the third peak of trigonal Te in Fig.~\ref{fig:Te_coord_scan3}a), whose bonds with their common neighbor form an angle of 103.2$^\circ$~\cite{Adenis1989}.
 The second peak in the liquid $g(r)$ is also close to 4.5 \AA, but slightly lower in $r$, indicating a somewhat smaller average bond angle consistent with AIMD results~\cite{Akola2010}.
-With decreasing temperatures, we observe a growth of the pre-peak by almost 60\% (see Fig.~\ref{fig:Te_raw_scan1}a and Supplementary Materials), while AIMD shows that the bond-angle distribution becomes sharply peaked around $96^\circ$~\cite{Akola2010}.
+With decreasing temperatures, the pre-peak grows as discussed above, while AIMD shows that the bond-angle distribution becomes sharply peaked around $96^\circ$~\cite{Akola2010}.
 In addition, the AIMD results have shown that two-coordinated atoms (within a soft cutoff around 3.2 \AA) have a bond angle distribution which is strongly peaked around 100$^{\circ}$, whereas atoms with higher coordination show a broader bond-angle distribution peaked close to 90$^{\circ}$~\cite{Akola2010}.
 This suggests that an increase in bond-orientational order would lead to a decrease in atoms in the intermediate region, as we have observed.